wyn430/SmartFixture/README.md

 ```

 ### Validation and visualization of the training results on non-deformed sheet part
 The validation of the trained agent is included in the [Jupyter Notebook](https://github.com/wyn430/SmartFixture/blob/master/code_nondeformed_inputs_nofix/test.ipynb).
+The pre-trained model is saved in [folder](https://github.com/wyn430/SmartFixture/tree/master/code_nondeformed_inputs_nofix/PPO_preTrained/Ansys_assembly/nondeformed_inputs_nofix_metal), which will be used in the validation by default.

 The visualization of the validation results is included in the [Jupyter Notebook] (https://github.com/wyn430/SmartFixture/blob/master/code_nondeformed_inputs_nofix/plot.ipynb)